metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 And only when done it could be merged with develop branch for new changes.

-It is desired to expand this project to manage [nftables][nftables] firewall on linux and other systems, but this likely won't happen any time soon.
+It is desired to expand this project to manage [nftables][nftables] firewall on linux and other systems, but this likely won't happen any time soon unless more people get involved into this project.

 [Table of Contents](#table-of-contents)